Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Hardiness/Autonomy/Self-Confidence

-This refers to having the skills and abilities to create a life that you want.
+This refers to having the skills and abilities to create the life that you want.
 There is an element of being self-sufficient and able to self-direct your life and your choice.
 One study argued that hardiness is made up of three related elements:

 1. Finding meaningful purpose in your life;